danvk/aoc2024/README.md

     Total errors: 0, Skipped: 0, Unnecessary Skips: 0

 which seems wrong since I deliberately introduced a type error.
 If I make a very simple type error (returning string instead of integer) then I do get a warning in VS Code via Dialyzer.
 But I see no improvements in quickinfo.
 If this is true, I think it's something Elixir can learn from TS: types are about the full DX, not just catching errors.
 This was a mistake that Closure Compiler made.

+## Day 8

+Pretty easy today.
+My one hiccup was that I needed _two_ `flat_map`s, one to flatten across frequencies and one to flatten across pairs of spots.
+I thought about iterating until I was out-of-bounds on part 2, but didn't bother.
+I just construct `max(w, h)` points in either direction from each pair and filter to what's out of bounds.
+Very inefficient, but trivially correct and fast enough for today.